snarfed/granary/README.md

   * Translate AS2 `sensitive` on posts to Bluesky `graphic-media` self label, and many Bluesky self labels back to `sensitive` with content warning(s) in `summary`.
   * `from_as1`:
     * Convert `article`s to external embeds with no post text.
+    * Add new `as_embed` boolean kwarg to do the same thing for any object.
     * When truncating and adding a link to the original post, use `id` if `url` is not available ([snarfed/bridgy-fed#1155](https://github.com/snarfed/bridgy-fed/issues/1155)).
     * If the input object has `inReplyTo` or `object` or `target` with no recognizable ATProto or Bluesky object, raise `ValueError`.
   * `to_as1`: